Paul Heinbecker: Recent work

 Heinbecker was a Distinguished Fellow at the Centre for International Governance Innovation and the inaugural director of the Centre for Global Relations at Wilfrid Laurier University.

 Heinbecker gained media attention in 2003 when he promoted a Canadian compromise at the United Nations which, if successful, would have obviated the Iraq war.
-A frequent commentor on Canadian foreign policy, he is the author or editor of numerous articles and books.
+A frequent commenter on Canadian foreign policy, he is the author or editor of numerous articles and books.
 Heinbecker’s most recent book is entitled, “Getting Back in the Game”.
 It has three components: Heinbecker’s history working as a Canadian Diplomat, an account of Canadian foreign policy, and the optimistic vision for Canadian foreign policy in the future.
 It promotes a future in which the government of Canada can take a stand and advocate for issues like climate change and the Middle East.
 He stresses in this novel the key role Canada plays in the rehabilitation of global governance.
 Heinbecker also edited a book alongside Patricia Goff entitled, "Irrelevant or Indispensable?
 The United Nations in the 21st Century".

 In 2005, he criticized fellow diplomat Franco Pillarella for the latter's claim that he was unaware that Maher Arar was being tortured in Syria or that torture was even practised there.

 On October 12, 2010, Foreign Affairs Minister Lawrence Cannon said "Not being able to speak with one voice as a country had a negative impact on Canada's bid" for a seat in the United Nations Security Council, with reference to Liberal leader Michael Ignatieff's comments, which included "I know how important it is for Canada to get a seat on the Security Council, but Canadians have to ask a tough question: 'Has this government earned that place?'
 We're not convinced it has."
 On October 13, Heinbecker said that the failure to win a seat was the result of the government's policies, not of Ignatieff's criticism.